marnusw/fluxible-plugin-store-execute-action/README.md

 ## Usage

-Since plugins don't have access to the Fluxible Context internally and cross-context access is needed to call `actionContext.executeAction()` from `storeContext.executeAction()`, the context must be set on the plugin during the application bootstrap.

-Thereafter, stores can execute actions via their context.
-As for components store actions should be fire and forget, and, therefore, a promises is not returned nor a done callback supported.
+Stores can execute actions via the `StoreContext`.
+As is the case for components, store actions should be fire and forget and, therefore, a promises is not returned nor a done callback supported.
 Success or failure of the asynchronous operation should be handled by dispatching appropriate actions.

 See the code examples below.